Osteoarthritis is a condition in which the cartilage, or cushion, that surrounds and protects the ends of the bones in the joint wears out.

 Another reason for the increase in hip replacements in younger patients is the improvement in technology seen over the past 10 years to 15 years.

 Newer materials mean the implants used in hip replacements last longer than ever.
 Currently, based on data available, it is estimated that there’s a 90% chance implants being used today are still functioning well at 20 years, with many lasting longer than that.
 And once these implants have reached their limit, the revision now is usually a simple modular exchange instead of a larger revision of all components.
 As a result, many patients who were once told they were “too young” for hip replacement are now able to undergo surgery and return to their active lifestyle.

-As a result of advanced therapy protocols, the hospital stay and time to recover has greatly decreased.
-“Our average hospital stay is about 1.5 days for all patients, and less than that in the younger population,” says Dr. Surace.
-He says it’s not uncommon to see patients able to walk without assistive devices in as little as two to three weeks, and patients often can return to work in the same time frame, depending on their job requirements and motivation.
+As a result of advanced therapy protocols, the hospital stay and time to recover have greatly decreased.
+“Our average hospital stay is about 1.5 days for all people, and less than that in the younger population,” says Dr. Surace.
+He says it’s not uncommon to see people able to walk without assistive devices in as little as two to three weeks, and patients often can return to work in the same time frame, depending on their job requirements and motivation.

 If hip pain is inhibiting your lifestyle, talk to your doctor.
 Many non-surgical and surgical options are available to help manage your pain and get you back in the game.